xapi-project/xapi-project.github.io/xapi/design/fcoe-nics.md

 New function:
 * Boolean `bool is_fcoe_supported (string)`
   Argument: the device_name for the PIF.
-* This function returns `true` or false depending on dcbtool output for the device provided.
+* This function returns `true` or `false` depending on dcbtool output for the device provided.

 Defaults, Installation and Upgrade
 ------------------------
-* Any newly introduced PIF will have its `fcoe_supported` field as false until xcp-networkd call `is_fcoe_supported` sattes FCoE is supported on the NIC.
+* Any newly introduced PIF will have its capabilties field set to `"FCoE" -> "Unsupported"` until xcp-networkd call `is_fcoe_supported` states FCoE is supported on the NIC.
-* It includes PIFs obtained after a fresh install of Xenserver, as well as PIFs created using `PIF.introduce` or `PIF.scan`.
+* It includes PIFs obtained after a fresh install of Xenserver, as well as PIFs created using `PIF.introduce` then `PIF.scan`.
-* During an upgrade Xapi Restart will call `bring_pif_up` which then populate the `fcoe_supported` field.
+* During an upgrade Xapi Restart will call `refresh_all` which then populate the capabilties field set to `"FCoE"` -> `"Unsupported"`

 Command Line Interface